surg0r/lamport/README.md

 <b> data, merkle_tree = random_wmss(20)</b>

-Returns confirmation of each keypair created and timings and details of the merkle tree.
+Returns confirmation of each of 20 (in this case) keypairs created and timings and details of the merkle tree.
 Data for each W-OTS are held in a list of classes in data (e.g. data[0].pubhash, data[0].concatpub, data[0].pub, data[0].priv).
 The merkle tree is an inverted list of lists starting with the base leaves, with a list for each layer of hashes to the root.